Mission and Philosophy

 Only a decade later, the Vatican recognized Mother McAuley as the foundress of the Order of the Sisters of Mercy (RSM), an Order that would continue shepherding theories of women’s potential and serve as virtual catalysts of a gender revolution in female education.
 This unique Order, affectionately termed “the Mercies,” began as a group of “walking nuns,” formidably trodding the mean alleys of the socially alienated of Ireland.
 Their radical espousal of women’s potential was—and remains—selfless, visionary, and indefatigable!

-In 1843, scarcely two years after Mother McAuley’s death, her belief in Mercy Rule sailed with the Order from Ireland to respond to the need of a newly consecrated bishop in Pittsburg, Pennsylvania—the Most Reverend Michael O’Connor.
-From here, the seeds of Mercy were quickly sewn into other New England communities--Providence, Hartford, and New Haven.
+In 1843, scarcely two years after Mother McAuley’s death, her belief in Mercy Rule sailed with the Order from Ireland to respond to the need of a newly consecrated bishop in Pittsburgh, Pennsylvania—the Most Reverend Michael O’Connor.
+From here, the seeds of Mercy were quickly sown into other New England communities--Providence, Hartford, and New Haven.

 In 1905, under the energetic direction of Mother Mary Augustine Claven, a beautiful Victorian Gothic mansion on a 40-acre Milford, Connecticut property was purchased and the boarding and day programs of a girls’ Catholic academy at Lauralton Hall were begun.
 The first class at Lauralton Hall numbered 25; in 1906, the first graduating class consisted of four young women.
-Today, there are 477 girls from 40 Connecticut towns enrolled in the school as day students, grades nine through twelve.
+Today, there are nearly 400 girls from more than 40 towns enrolled in the school as day students, grades nine through twelve.